fstwn/cockatoo/README.md

 The purpose of this project is to enable Rhino and Grasshopper to automatically derive knitting patterns for computerized knitting machines from NURBS Surfaces and 3D Meshes.

+## Pecularities

+- The Rhino Python and Grasshopper GHPython development environments are [very](https://developer.rhino3d.com/guides/rhinopython/what-is-rhinopython/), [very](https://developer.rhino3d.com/guides/rhinopython/ghpython-component/) special.
+I am not going to write in-depth about this here.
+Everybody who is working with these tools on a regular basis should have come accross their oddities.
+If not - most of the information about these topics is available in the [Rhino Developer Docs](https://developer.rhino3d.com/)
+- Cockatoo uses an older version of NetworkX.
+To be more specific, [NetworkX 1.5](https://networkx.github.io/documentation/networkx-1.5/) is used for ... well, reasons.

+## Further Work and Feature Ideas

+- Provide versions of the core functionality compatible to the [COMPAS framework](https://github.com/compas-dev/compas).

 ## Installation & Usage

 ### 1. Download release files